 The LBT includes a large number of data fields on each building.
 Some of these fields are mandatory.
 Please provide as many of the optional fields as you can!
 Please see this document for a full list of all LBT data fields.

 I2SL is dedicated to advancing sustainable laboratories globally.
-As a not-for-profit organisation we can only do our work with support of members and sponsors.
+As a not-for-profit organisation I2SL can only do its work with support of members and sponsors.

 Membership forms are here.
 If you are interested in volunteering your time on a working group or if you have any questions, contact John.

 Ready to start your project?